reimagined/resolve/examples/hello-world/README.md

 * #### entries

   It might be the same config as in *resolve.client.config.js*.
-However, it is also possible to pass different `rootComponent` or `createStore` to server and client sides.
-It can be helpful in some cases (for example, see [resolve-scripts with react-router v4](../resolve-scripts-with-router-4) and  [resolve-scripts with react-router v2](../resolve-scripts-with-router-2)) but be  careful when using this approach - it may cause issues with SSR.
+However, it is also possible to pass different `rootComponent` or `createStore` to server and client sides but be  careful when using this approach - it may cause issues with SSR.

   ##### Example
   ```js